-Our Core Faculty Members of SIFK, drawn from all ranks and departments of the University of Chicago faculty, typically commit to co-teaching core courses and seminars on the formation of knowledge, participate in workshops presenting current research, and advising students in the Institute’s programs.
+Our Core Faculty Members, drawn from all ranks and departments of the University of Chicago faculty, typically commit to co-teaching core courses and seminars on the formation of knowledge, participate in workshops presenting current research, and advising students in the Institute’s programs.

 Our External Faculty Group, acting as an advisory board, consists of pioneering scholars whose research and teaching give insight into the effects of knowledge production on human communities.
 Many of them have worked in institutional roles that further the study of these questions.